-- Progression in History will be evaluated by the increasing depth of studies and the development of pupils' reasoning skills when backing up judgements.
-Every topic will build upon key concepts of interpreting the past, building a chronological overview of historical periods and communicating their understanding. - Some children will be working at levels above or below others of the same age.
+- Progression in History will be evaluated by the increasing depth of studies and the development of pupils' reasoning skills when backing up judgements; - Some children will be working at levels above or below others of the same age.
 These children will progress at their own rate; teachers providing a range of differentiated activities to optimise each child's opportunity to progress at a pace and content which is suitable for the individual child.